Pelican Bay camping area

 With shady and secluded sites this camping area gives you all the benefits of a coastal escape away from the crowds not to mention front row seats to the beach and Great Sandy Marine Park.

 During the day explore the area on foot or by boat.
-Fish the calm bay waters and cook your catch over your campfire as you watch the sun set.
+Fish the calm bay waters and cook your catch over your camp fire as you watch the sun set.

 Pelican Bay is located off Bullock Point Road, just north of the Inskip Point Road turn off.